ProudOne/grunt-contrib-terser/docs/uglify-options.md

 Default: `'min'`

 Report minification result or both minification and gzip results.
-This is useful to see exactly how well uglify-js is performing but using `'gzip'` will make the task take 5-10x longer to complete.
+This is useful to see exactly how well terser is performing but using `'gzip'` will make the task take 5-10x longer to complete.
 [Example output](https://github.com/sindresorhus/maxmin#readme).

 ## sourceMap
 Type: `Boolean`